jonmmease/ipyplotly/js/README.md

-pythonic plotly API for use in Jupyteer
+pythonic plotly API for use in Jupyter

 Package Install
 ---------------